alescuad/nyc-311-calls-analysis/README.md

 # NYC 311 Calls Analysis
-- author(s): Alessandro Cuadros, Amanda Ma, Louise Jiang, Xinru Wang
+- Author(s): Alessandro Cuadros, Amanda Ma, Louise Jiang, Xinru Wang
-- date created: May 7, 2022
+- Date created: May 7, 2022
-- class: CIS 9440
+- Class: CIS 9440 (Baruch College)

+## Project Objective:
-Project Objective: Follow the Kimball Lifecycle to design and develop a public, cloud-based Data Warehouse with a functioning BI Application
+Follow the Kimball Lifecycle to design and develop a public, cloud-based Data Warehouse with a functioning BI Application

-Project Tools:
+## Project Tools:
 The tools used to build this Data Warehouse were:
 1. For data integration - Python
 2. For data warehousing - Google BigQuery
 3. For Business Intelligence - Tableau

-## Kimball Lifecycle Project Stages
+# Kimball Lifecycle Project Stages

 ### Project Planning

-Motivation for project:
+##Motivation for project:
 To get a detailed view at NYC's most common 311 calls.

-Description of the issues or opportunities the project will address:
+## Description of the issues or opportunities the project will address:
 (issues or opportunities here)

-Project Business or Organization Value:
+## Project Business or Organization Value:
 (state value here)

-Data Sources:
+## Data Sources:
 1. [311 Service Requests from 2010 to Present](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9)
 2. [NYC Community Districts](https://data.cityofnewyork.us/City-Government/Community-Districts/yfnk-k7r4)

-### Business Requirements Definition
+## Business Requirements Definition

 List of Data Warehouse KPI's:
 1.